jfawcet5/Python-Games/README.md

 ## List of Games
 * [Pong](https://github.com/jfawcet5/Python-Games/tree/main/Pong): A very simple implementation of the classic pong arcade game.
 This was the first game I made with pygame and I think it turned out alright.

 * [Space Invader](https://github.com/jfawcet5/Python-Games/tree/main/SpaceInvader): My simple clone of the classic space invader arcade game.
 This was the second game I created with pygame and I drew all of the pixel art for the game using [this website](https://www.piskelapp.com/).
 There are a few features I never got around to adding (such as the red spaceship that occasionally flies by), but it is still a lot of fun.

-* [Joust](https://github.com/jfawcet5/Python-Games/tree/main/Joust): My crude implementation of the classic arcade game Joust.
+* [Joust](https://github.com/jfawcet5/Python-Games/tree/main/Joust): My implementation of the classic arcade game Joust.
 This is the third (and currently incomplete) game I made with pygame and similar to space invader, I drew all of the pixel art with [this website](https://www.piskelapp.com/) to resemble the actual game as best I could.
 There are many features I still need to add to this game (such as the lava troll, better enemy AI, pteradactyls, etc.), but the current version is still playable and pretty fun.